 These are typically shown on a product page and feature a few other products.
 Sometimes these are complementary or accessory products, other times they are different products that act as an alternative.
 Both types are useful for conversions because they help your customer find the best product for them.

 Since these related products are also links, they count as additional internal links.
 If one product is recommended from multiple other products, its importance will go up.
 This can be very useful to get your popular products to perform better in the search results.

-There are many apps in Shopify that can do this automatically but you can also do it by hand.
-Sometimes this is better because it’s more natural-looking.
-Just add a bit of text and a link in the product’s description, linking to the related product.
+There are many apps in Shopify that can do this automatically, but curating the linked products is usually better because you know for sure the products are related.
+The easy free way to do this is to just add a bit of text and a link in the product's description, linking to the related product.

 When creating links you want to be careful how to create them.

 You either want to use the full domain exactly as it shows in your browser or you want to cut off the path part and only use it.
 Don't worry, here's an example.

 If you wanted to link to your product, you should use one of these URLs: